illusionshaker/mf-viewpoint/README.md

 Notes:

-When `npm run start` you may have an issue in Chrome where the browser won't display localhost run the following and site settings > insecure content is set to allow.
+When running `npm run start` you may have an issue in Chrome/Edge which won't display https://localhost:9000/ due to certificate issues.
+Run the following command to allow insecure localhost and also set site settings > insecure content is set to allow.

 ```
 chrome://flags/#allow-insecure-localhost